 To continue operating EU-registered aircraft, you may seek a licence validation from any EASA Competent Authority, which would be valid for aircraft registered in any EASA Member State.
 You cannot seek this until after the UK has formally withdrawn from the EU.

 We recommend that you speak to the relevant NAA as soon as possible about the process for achieving a validation of your UK issued Part-FCL licence.

-The CAA has no control over the issuance process of other EASA Member States, we therefore recommend that you contact the proposed NAA directly on these matters.
+While the CAA will continue to accept and process Part FCL transfer applications under existing EASA transfer arrangements until the UK leaves the EU the CAA has no control over the issuance process of other EASA Member States, we therefore recommend that you contact the proposed NAA directly on these matters.

 How much does a State of Licence transfer cost?